HSZemi/mahlowat/README.md

 ## General Setup

 First, open the setup tool `setup.html` in the root directory.
 It takes you through all settings needed for the setup.

 During setup, you need to fill in links to the individual Vote-O-Mat instances.
 If you do not know them yet, leave them blank for now and fill them in after setting everything else up.

-At the end, it generates a cryptic text, which you need to copy into `config/setup.json`.
+At the end, the setup tool generates a cryptic text, which you need to copy into `config/setup.json`.
 If the file does not exist in the `config` directory, simply create it.
 Make sure the file is saved as `UTF-8` encoding.

 If you later need to make changes to `config/setup.json`, just open `setup.html` again.
 It loads all data from an existing `config/setup.json`, so you do not have to start from scratch.